 60% of Trinseo’s business originates in Europe, with another 22% in Asia.
 They needed a way to satisfy those customers’ language preferences.

 Trinseo's largest markets were Germany and China, so the need for local language websites was clear.
-However, Trinseo's lean team-a digital marketing communications professional and an IT business partner - had many other responsibilities and lacked the resources to manage the complex project on its own.
+However, Trinseo's lean team-comprised of a digital marketing communications professional and an IT business partner-had many other responsibilities and lacked the resources to manage the complex project on its own.